 Sometimes, I think businesses can lose sight of this simple truth.
 Instead, it seems increasingly common to operate with the baked-in assumption that whatever the problem, an app is the only answer.
 Technology will cure all ills.

 I want to challenge this belief, as my twelve years experience in digital strategy and development tells me that this simply isn’t the case.
+Indeed, sometimes an app can actually make things worse.

 Bring me your problems